blekmus/abridged-cli/README.md

 Where "Type" is one of "Episode", "OVA", "Movie"
 Where "n.n" is the episode number
-Optionally, use decimals for further classification May contain an "info.txt" file
+Optionally, use decimals for further classification Optionally, use ~ when there are multiple entries in single file May contain an "info.txt" file

 [EX]